Optimisation of neoadjuvant pembrolizumab therapy for locally advanced MSI-H/dMMR colorectal cancer using data-driven delay integro-differential equations: Steady States and Initial Conditions

-Like cytokines, we note that $1 \mathrm{~cm^3} = 1 \mathrm{~mL}$ for all DAMP measurements.
-To estimate DAMP steady states and initial conditions, we looked at the respective experimental tissue concentration data, noting that this is more accurate than the more widely available serum/plasma concentration data.
-Nonetheless, we used serum/plasma concentration data, where relevant, to guide estimates if the corresponding tissue concentration data is limited.
+We note that $1 \mathrm{~cm^3} = 1 \mathrm{~mL}$ for all DAMP measurements.
+To estimate DAMP steady states and initial conditions, we look at the respective experimental tissue concentration data, noting that this is more accurate than the more widely available serum/plasma concentration data.
+Nonetheless, we use serum/plasma concentration data, where relevant, to guide estimates if the corresponding tissue concentration data is limited.
+We note that DAMPs only appear in the model within an inhibition or half-saturation constant, making their absolute magnitude less important since they always appear as a ratio.